-Macmillan helped me with their grant and signposted me to things like Community Grocery and a food bank.
+"Macmillan signposted me to things like Community Grocery and a food bank.
 I would love to go back to work, but I am just not well enough.
-Macmillan have been fantastic helping me apply for benefits I had no idea I could apply for. "
+Macmillan have been fantastic helping me understand the benefits I can apply for. "